 [Music] Haruomi Hosono and the Yellow Magic Orchestra

-The legendary pioneer of Japanese electronica.
-The iconic polymath maverick musician who transformed the landscape of modern pop music as the head architect behind the Yellow Magic Orchestra.
+The legendary pioneer of Japanese electronic music.
+One of Japan's most iconic and influential musicians, an indefinable polymath who transformed the landscape of modern pop music as the head architect of Happy End and Yellow Magic Orchestra.

-It's no understatement to say that Hosono is one of Japan's most culturally significant and influential musicians alive today.
-A prolific experimentalist, bassist, singer, record producer and band leader with an impressive career spanning five decades, with over 30 unique solo albums and hundreds of recordings as a record producer, songwriter, arranger and session player.
-Hosono is the godfather of Japanese electronica, a true polymath and creative maverick with an avid curiosity for exploring new sonic territory.
+Mr. "Harry" Hosono is one of Japan's most beloved and respected polymath musicians of the 21st century.
+A prolific experimentalist, bassist, singer, multi-instrumentalist with an impressive career spanning five decades, with over 30 unique solo albums and hundreds of recordings as a band leader, record producer, songwriter, arranger and session player.
+Hosono is considered to be the godfather of Japanese electronica, a creative maverick with an avid curiosity for exploring new sonic territory.

 Hosono embodies a strong free-wheeling creative ethos that dismantles the plasticity of genre and bends it to his artistic will.
-He's the enigmatic chameleon auteur of his own idiosyncratic musical universe, playing host to an encyclopaedic plethora of sonic dimensions and cultural influences, his immense catalog of exuberant cross-pollination is impossible to pigeon hole.
-Hosono pioneered the "sight-seeing" concept, a mode of creation and listening, where both the artist and the listener should view themselves as nomadic island hopping musical tourists, absorbing all the exotic sights and sounds of foreign cultures with a fresh perspective and open mind.
+He's the chameleon-like auteur of his own idiosyncratic sonic universe, playing host to an encyclopaedic plethora of cultural and musical influences, his immense catalog of exuberant cross-pollination is impossible to pigeon hole.

 Haruomi Hosono was in born in Minato-ku, Tokyo, on July 9th, 1947, he is the grandson of Masabumi Hosono, the only Japanese survivor of the Titanic.
 Hosono began dedicating himself to music from an early age.
-As a kid, he grew up with an obsession for American pop culture, surrounded by piles of 78rpm "boogie-woogie" records which captured his imagination and would influence his ventures into rock, folk and country music.
-Hosono bought his first guitar at age 12, formed his first band at 14, and was also heavily influenced by Manga, Cinema and Rakugo in addition to music.
+As a child, he grew up with an obsession for American music and pop culture, surrounded by piles of 78rpm "boogie-woogie" records which captured his imagination and would influence his ventures into rock, folk and country music.
+Hosono bought his first guitar at age 12, formed his first band at 14, and was also heavily influenced by Manga, Cinema and Rakugo.

 Haruomi Hosono chose to blend the tropical island aesthetic of Hawaii and Okinawa with influences from South American and Chinese music to produce a series of eclectic and exotic jazz fusion records.
-He kickstarted his solo career with Hosono House (1973), a enigmatic blend of virtual Japanese exotica, acoustic bossa-nova and Americana country music.
+He kickstarted his solo career with Hosono House (1973), an enigmatic blend of electronic Japanese exotica, acoustic bossa-nova folk, and Americana country music.

 After Paraiso, Hosono travelled around India for a month with some friends recording a drastically different project, Cochin Moon, a highly avant garde bubbling synth-based soundtrack created to accompany an imaginary Bollywood film.
 This project was initially a collaboration between Hosono and his close friend Tadanori Yokoo, who designed the artworks for Paraiso & Cochin Moon.
 This concept album is Hosono's earliest recordings where he worked exclusively with a synthesiser, this instrument would go on to heavily influence all his future musical work as a solo artist and as a bandleader.